MaWe88/CYD-External-Display-for-Bitaxe/README.md

 ## What's New in Version 3.3 (latest)
 - **4th Layout**: a layout perfect for your Desk.
 Clock with Hashrate and current Weather.
 Everything fetched automaticly via API

+- **New Notification**: If you unlock a Achievement, you will now get a notification via NTFY

 - **Status Led**: the status LED now behaves like a Price Up / Down indicator.
 Up -> green; Down -> red